ratmav/ish/README.md

 other tools are meant to do more specific tasks, such as configuration management, and as such provide dsl's that are typically yaml based. when the task at hand becomes more complex than the dsl was designed to handle, it's often necessary to call out to other tools, usually bash. configuration management tools also tend to require things like a python interpreter or some agent installation on the target system.

-ish is meant to have minimal dependencies and be used by other projects as a library. it may make sense to use ish to prepare systems for use with other tools, or simply use ish as a generic toolbox of common utilities.
+ish is meant to have minimal dependencies, be available for use as a library, and provide some convenience tooling for common tasks. it may make sense to use ish to provision systems for use by other tools (such as installing a configuration management agent), or it may make sense to simply use ish as a generic toolbox of common utilities.

-## develop

-* clone: `git clone --recurse-submodules https://github.com/ratmav/ish`
-* test w/ [bats](https://github.com/bats-core/bats-core): `cd ish && ./bin/test`
-* lint w/ [shellcheck](https://github.com/koalaman/shellcheck): `cd ish && ./bin/lint`